myavuzokumus/InvoiX/README.md

 A Flutter application that allows you to quickly read the invoices at hand, get the necessary information and then output it as an .xls file.

+### TODO:
+- Add Excell function to save data.
+- Removing companies and invoices will be added.
+- List refresh after added new invoice.
+- Remake UI.

 ## Installation

 1. Create a new Flutter project: